 |Mode of delivery

 Lectures (32h), course exercises (10-30h), laboratory exercise (3h) and two course projects, one is completed in a group and the other alone.

-2nd year students of computer science and engineering and 3rd year students of electrical engineering.
+2nd year students of computer science and engineering and 3rd year students of Electronics and Communications Engineering.